OpenElements/hedera-enterprise/README.md

 ## Managed services

-The module provides a set of managed services that can be used to interact with the Hedera network.
+The module provides a set of managed services that can be used to interact with a Hiero network.
 The following services are available in spring and microprofile:

-- `com.openelements.hiero.base.AccountClient`: to interact with Hedera accounts
+- `com.openelements.hiero.base.AccountClient`: to interact with accounts
-- `com.openelements.hiero.base.FileClient`: to interact with Hedera files
+- `com.openelements.hiero.base.FileClient`: to interact with files
-- `com.openelements.hiero.base.SmartContractClient`: to interact with Hedera smart contracts
+- `com.openelements.hiero.base.SmartContractClient`: to interact with smart contracts
 - `com.openelements.hiero.base.ContractVerificationClient`: to verify smart contracts
-- `com.openelements.hiero.base.NftClient`: to interact with Hedera NFTs
+- `com.openelements.hiero.base.NftClient`: to interact with NFTs
 - `com.openelements.hiero.base.NftRepository`: to query NFTs

 Next to that the following low-level services are available:

-- `com.openelements.hiero.base.protocol.ProtocolLayerClient`: to interact with the Hedera protocol layer
+- `com.openelements.hiero.base.protocol.ProtocolLayerClient`: to interact with the Hiero protocol layer
-- `com.openelements.hiero.base.mirrornode.MirrorNodeClient`: to query the Hedera mirror node
+- `com.openelements.hiero.base.mirrornode.MirrorNodeClient`: to query the Hiero mirror node

 ## Built the project

 The project is based on [Maven](https://maven.apache.org/).
 To build the project, you can use the following command:

 ```shell
 ./mvnw verify
 ```

-The tests in the project are working against the Hedera testnet.
+The tests in the project are working against any Hiero network.
+You need to provide the account id and the private key of an account that is used to run the tests.
+**If no account is provided, the tests will fail.**
+The most easy way to run the tests is to use the Hedera testnet network.
 To run the tests, you need to provide the account id and the "DER Encoded Private Key" of the "ECDSA" testnet account.
 That information can be provided as environemt variables: